Lutty76/dualsense-manager/README.md

 DualSense Manager
 =================

 A small desktop utility to monitor and manage DualSense controllers on Linux.
-It displays battery level, charging state, controller MAC, and controls LEDs/RGB behaviors.
+It displays battery level, charging state, controller MAC, controls LEDs/RGB behaviors and auto turn off when idle.
 Built with Go and the Fyne GUI toolkit.

 ### Features
 - Monitor battery level & charging state